 Properly done, body detoxification can help restore energy and vitality by unburdening your body of various toxins that have built up over time through exposures to all manner of chemicals and heavy metals.

 We are all exposed daily to toxins.
 As children, our systems work well filtering out and disposing of toxins, but as we age those systems get overcrowded with toxins and we can’t remove them as well which leads to higher and higher levels in our bodies.
-If the burden of toxic load is not removed, eventually the system may shut down completely.
+If the burden of the toxic load is not removed, eventually the system may shut down completely.

-When we are exposed to heavy metals, they blockade many of our enzyme processes and shut down the production of life sustaining chemicals.
+When we are exposed to heavy metals, they blockade many of our enzyme processes and shut down the production of life-sustaining chemicals.
 Toxins can come from a variety of sources including many foods and beverages which contain chemicals, heavy metals, and carcinogens.

 For example, arsenic is put in chicken feed to kill parasites.
 Years ago, Americans ate around 33 pounds of chicken per year.
 That number has skyrocketed to 88 pounds per person, per year, almost tripling the amount of chicken and therefore the arsenic that our bodies have to deal with.

-The Body Detoxification protocols at Renewed Vitality enables patients to rid themselves of the toxic burden they have been carrying and return to health.
+The Body Detoxification protocols at Renewed Vitality enable patients to rid themselves of the toxic burden they have been carrying and return to health.
 Finding the source of toxic exposure is important to prevent a recurrence.

 One of the first steps to determine if you have heavy metal poisoning is to do blood screening that can uncover elevated levels.
 Treatments can be done orally or intravenously, depending on the toxicity amounts and degree of sickness that the patient is experiencing.